juboyer26/camagru/README.md

 # camagru

-A basic web app that allows users to take pictures using a webcam and superimpose predefined images onto them.
+A basic web app similar to Instagram, that allows users to upload images, apply stickers, like and comment on images.

 ## Getting Started

-### Installation
+## Installation

 * Install xampp https://www.apachefriends.org/index.html

-## How to set up and configure XAMPP:
+### How to set up and configure XAMPP:

 1. Place the downloaded Camagru folder into the installed path "C:\xampp\htdocs" `Ensure less secure apps enabled on gmail (as I used gmail for sending email)`